SirJonthe/retro3d/README.md

 ### Parallelism

-The engine tries to embody a principle of data parallelism that enables for efficient, and easy-to-follow parallelism.
+The engine tries to embody a principle of data parallelism that enables efficient and easy-to-follow parallelism.
 Rather than letting threads do separate jobs, all threads do the same job on a proportional sub-set of the work load.
 Each thread gets to work undisturbed and in complete isolation from the other threads.
 This principle also enables efficient use of vector instructions (SIMD).

 As an example, for the software renderer, the complete view frustum is split into a number of separate sub-frustums that each determine the potentially visible set (PVS) separately by a number of threads.
 The PVS:s are then traversed in-order and rendered by a number of threads to separate portions of the screen where pixels are processed in groups using SIMD (size of the group depends on what vector instructions the engine is compiled with support for).